skypjack/entt/docs/entity.md

 A notable side effect of this feature is that the number of required allocations is further reduced in most of the cases.

+### More performance, more constraints

+Groups are a (much) faster alternative to views.
+However, the higher the performance, the greater the constraints on what is allowed and what is not.<br/>
+In particular, groups add in some cases a limitation on the creation of components during iterations.
+It happens in quite particular cases.
+Given the nature and the scope of the groups, it isn't something in which it will happen to come across probably, but it's good to know it anyway.

+First of all, it must be said that creating components while iterating a group isn't a problem at all and can be done freely as it happens with the views.
+The same applies to the destruction of components and entities, for which the rules mentioned above apply.

+The additional limitation applies instead when a given component that is owned by a group is iterated outside of it.
+In this case, adding components that are part of the group itself can invalidate the iterators.
+There are no further limitations to the destruction of components and entities.<br/>
+This happens because groups own the pools of their components and organize the data internally to maximize performance.
+Because of that, full consistency for owned components is guaranteed only when they are iterated as part of their groups.

 # Empty type optimization